xuan-nguyen-globallogic/mp4analyser/README.md

 If you are using a Mac, you should read this concerning TkInter: https://www.python.org/download/mac/tcltk/

-_For Mac: brew install python-tk  ; For Ubuntu: sudo apt-get install python3-tk_
+_Mac: brew install python-tk  ; Ubuntu: sudo apt-get install python3-tk_
 # Status #
 Version 1.1 released.
 Will consider pull requests.